Online Nuclear Engineering Degrees - Schools & Programs

 2Pennsylvania State University

 Admission requirements for the program include a bachelor’s degree from a regionally accredited U.S. institution or its equivalent, a grade-point average of 3.0 or higher, an official transcript from each institution attended, three recommendation letters, a current resume, a statement of purpose, and TOEFL or IELTS scores for international applicants.
+If submitted, GRE test scores are not required for admission but will be considered.

-Made up of 30 credits, the program includes courses such as nuclear and radiochemistry, introduction to statistical thermodynamics, nuclear materials, radiological safety, radioactive waste control, power plant simulation, and reactor engineering, among others.
+Made up of 30 credits, the program includes courses such as nuclear and radiochemistry; introduction to statistical thermodynamics; nuclear materials; radiological safety; radioactive waste control; power plant simulation; and reactor engineering, among others.

 At the end of the program, graduates can pursue opportunities at electrical utility companies, development laboratories, universities and colleges, engineering design firms, nuclear power plants, and factories that make nuclear equipment.